huskyhania/WordleSolver/README.md

      - Takes input from the user in the command line and returns guesses that still match

 2. **Auto-solver**
-   A small script that first picks a random word and then tries to guess it on its own.
+   A small program that first picks a random word and then tries to guess it on its own.

 3. **Playable Wordle game**
    A terminal-based version of the game you can play yourself.